The World’s Strongest Man Tour Final was held on 30 September 2017 at the newly reopened Manchester Arena.

 The star’s early exit from the competition wasn’t the only surprise of the evening.

-The Giants Live Tour Final was as intense and dramatic as ever, with some fierce competition between some of the biggest, strongest men in the world.
+The Giants Live Tour Final was as intense and dramatic as every arena strongman show, with some fierce competition between some of the biggest, strongest men in the world.

-The competition saw the return of some old favourites, including Big Z—4 x World's Strongest Man—making his come back into strongman after recovering from injury, and Terry Hollands, who was looking more bodybuilder than strongman!
+We saw the return of some old favourites, including Big Z—4 x World’s Strongest Man—making his come back into strongman after recovering from injury, and Terry Hollands, who was looking a little more bodybuilder than strongman!